zype/zype.github.io/api_docs/video_favorites.md

 A Video Favorite is a collection of videos designated by a Consumer as "favorites".
 Much like bookmarking a web page, Video Favorites allow a Consumer to add and remove bookmarks for videos within an app for easy access at a later time.

 A Consumer's Video Favorites are stored in the Zype platform and are accessible from any endpoint the functionality has been implemented on.
-Video Favorites functionality can currently be found in the following Zype SDKs: iOS, Android, Roku, Amazon Fire TV, and Apple TV (local, on-device support only).
+Currently, Video Favorites functionality can be found in the following Zype SDKs: iOS, Android, Roku, Amazon Fire TV, and Apple TV (local, on-device support only).

 Developers may implement Video Favorites on their endpoint of choice if they wish to allow Consumers to bookmark videos for easy access across all app endpoints.